dylanpieper/batchLLM/readme.md

 ## 🤝 Contributing

 Contributions are welcome!
-Here are some upcoming features:
+Here are some features ideas:

--   Add max tokens parameter for different LLMs
 -   Function to analyze agreement between models

 ## 📄 License